Shopware HTTP Cache with Varnish XKey

 # ...

-The above Varnish configuration uses hard purges by default, which ensures that a page is removed from the cache and the next request takes longer.
-To counteract this, soft-purges can be used, which deliver the outdated page to the client once and update the cache for this website in the background.
+The Varnish configuration above uses hard purges by default, which ensures that a page is removed from the cache and that the next request takes longer.
+To counteract this, soft purges can be used, which first serve the outdated page to the client and then update the cache for that webpage in the background.

-Soft purges can be used with an adjustment to the Varnish configuration, see Line 27 in the above Varnish configuration:
+Soft purges can be enabled by adjusting the Varnish configuration; see line 27 in the Varnish configuration above:

 set req.http.n-gone = xkey.purge(req.http.xkey);

-By default, the Shopware HTTP cache is only available for not logged in visitors without shopping cart content.
-If you do not use customizations for logged-in users, the HTTP cache can also be activated for logged-in users with shopping carts.
+By default, the Shopware HTTP cache is only available to non-logged-in visitors without shopping cart contents.
+If you do not customizations for logged-in users, the HTTP cache can also be enabled for logged-in users with shopping carts.

-Before activating this function, make sure that you do not provide prices based on customers or customer groups.
+Before enabling this feature, make sure you do not provide prices based on customers or customer groups.

 # config/packages/prod/shopware.yaml